CESNET/dp3/docs/api.md

 ## List entities

-List latest snapshots of all ids present in database under entity.
+List latest snapshots of all ids present in database under entity type.

 Contains only latest snapshot.